MozillaSecurity/WebCompatManager/README.md

 WebCompatManager is a dashboard for analysing Brokemn Site Reporter reports and other web compatibility issues.

-# Local Development
+## Local Development

-The server part of WebCompatManager is a Django application, with a vuew frontend.
+The server part of WebCompatManager is a Django application, with a vue frontend.

 ### Frontend